The New Hybrid Commuter Hotspots You Should Know

 Among the state options, Perins School in Arlesford and the sixth form Peter Symonds College in Winchester both have sterling reputations, with a high rate of students winning places at Oxford or Cambridge.

-And for families with children already at top senior schools, Hampshire’s location is hard to beat — Eton, Radley and Marlborough (my former school) are all within easy reach, making weekly or even daily travel feasible.
+And for families with children already at top senior schools, Hampshire’s location is hard to beat — Eton, Radley and Marlborough are all within easy reach, making weekly or even daily travel feasible.

 The Long View